Gentle Things

 London, 1668.

-Then she meets Thomas Ashwell, a young and charming apothecary, who offers her a route out.
-Lucy is quick to fall in love, and when Thomas proposes she has no hesitation in accepting him.
+So when she meets Thomas Ashwell, a young and charming apothecary, Lucy quickly identifies an attractive route out.
+She falls in love easily, and when Thomas proposes she believes her future is finally secured.

 Danielle Giles is a writer and researcher based in Bristol.
 She has been published (writing as Danielle Vrublevskis) in Extra Teeth and Dear Damsels, shortlisted for the Bristol Short Story Prize and the Brick Lane Bookshop Short Story Prize and longlisted for the Galley Beggar Press Short Story Prize.
 She won the Local Prize in the 2023 Bath Short Story Award.
 Mere, her debut novel, was published by Mantle in 2025.
 Gentle Things is her second novel.